 As a recording artist, his debut as a leader, In Suspension (Innova Recordings), garnered acclaim for pushing the boundaries of the traditional organ trio, and was considered for a Grammy nomination for “Best Jazz Instrumental Album.”
 Included are six originals and two reimagined standards with organist Steven Snyder and drummer Jason Tiemann.
 Critics describe it as, “angular and complex...with lots of twists and turns” - Jazz Weekly and “strong in all respects” - All About Jazz.
 His most recent release, Metamorphic, features compelling and diverse works for concert saxophone by Libby Larsen, Marc Mellits, Astor Piazzolla, Benjamin Britten, and Fernande Decruck.

 Internationally, Long has toured Japan, China, Hong Kong, Belgium, and France with the Cincinnati Symphony Orchestra including a premiere of Gershwin's An American in Paris (critical ed.) at the newly built La Seine Musicale in Paris in 2017.
 In 2011, he was a featured soloist with multiple Grammy and Oscar winning film composer A. R. Rahman (Slumdog Millionaire) in concerts in India and Dubai, with whom he performed for audiences of 40,000.
-He has also presented performances at the World Saxophone Congress - he performed his own compositions in Strasbourg, France in 2015, he performed In Two Worlds by Morton Subotnick in St. Andrews, Scotland, and premiered Quartet #2 by Bob Mintzer in Montréal, Canada.
+He has also performed at the World Saxophone Congress in Strasbourg, France; St. Andrews, Scotland; and Montréal, Canada.

-As an orchestral and jazz saxophonist, he has performed with the Cincinnati Symphony and Pops since 2004, Pittsburgh Symphony and Pops, Dayton Philharmonic, Middletown Symphony, Richmond (IN) Symphony, Blue Ash Montgomery Symphony, Kentucky Symphony, and Lexington Philharmonic Orchestras, as well as the Cincinnati Opera.
+As an orchestral and jazz saxophonist, Long is the lead alto saxophonist with both the Blue Wisp Big Band and the Cincinnati Contemporary Jazz Orchestra.
+He performs regularly with the Cincinnati Symphony and Pops (since 2004), Dayton Philharmonic, and Lexington Philharmonic Orchestras.
+He has also performed with the Pittsburgh Symphony and Pops, Cincinnati Chamber, Middletown Symphony, Richmond (IN) Symphony, Blue Ash Montgomery Symphony, and Kentucky Symphony Orchestras, as well as the Cincinnati Opera.
 In addition, he has performed in concert with New York Voices, John Adams, Aretha Franklin, Jimmy Heath, Manhattan Transfer, Ray Charles, Chaka Khan, Freddie Cole, Lew Soloff, Linda Eder, Frank Sinatra Jr., Byron Stripling, Bernadette Peters, Bobby Shew, Wayne Brady, The Temptations, Debbie Boone, and Idina Menzel.

 Previous to Miami University, Dr. Long held faculty positions at the University of Cincinnati College-Conservatory of Music, the University of Louisville, Slippery Rock University of Pennsylvania, and Northern Kentucky University.
 He has lectured at the International Saxophone Symposium; has been a guest artist at universities and jazz festivals across the United States; and guest director of district jazz festivals in Ohio, Pennsylvania, and Kentucky.